aixoss/aix-puppet/README.md

  Refer to TODO.md<br>

 ## Release Notes/Contributors/Etc. **Optional**
- Last changes documented. <br>
+ ### Last changes documented
- 0.51 :
+ #### 0.5.1:
    - fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing
    - renaming of "./output/facter/sp_per_tl.yml" file to "./output/facter/sp_per_tl.yml.June_2018",
      so that this file is generated at least once after installation.
-This file contains the matches between Technical Levels and Service Packs for all releases.
+This file contains the matches between Technical Levels and Service Packs for all releases.<br>
- 0.52 :
+ #### 0.5.2:
    - add 'to_step' parameter to "download" custom type, to control execution of the two steps 'suma preview' and 'suma download' separately.
 By setting 'to_step' to "preview", only "preview" is performed.
-By default "download" is performed.
+By default "download" is performed.<br>
- 0.53 :
+ #### 0.5.3:
-   - validation messages of custom type contain contextual messages
+   - validation messages of custom type contain contextual messages<br>
-   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.
+   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.    <br>
+ #### 0.5.4:
+   - add status before and after ifix removal, as these status exist before and after ifix installation.
+Commonlize status output persistance into Flrtvc.step_status method.<br>
+    These files can be found:<br>
+     ./aixautomation/output/logs/PuppetAix_StatusAfterInstall.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusAfterRemoval.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusBeforeInstall.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusBeforeRemoval.yml<br>
+   - better management of downloads : for example for timeout on ftp download, the failed urls are identified as being in failure, and are listed at the end of download phase.
+If you run flrtvc a second time, after a fist time which had download failures, only failed urls downloads are attempted.<br>
+ #### 0.5.5:
+   - Rubocop warnings removal
+ #### 0.5.6:
+   Several bugs fixed :
+   - One status file per target is necessary, otherwise if several 'fix' clauses, then last one overrides previous ones.
+Therefore we'll have these files ./aixautomation/output/logs/PuppetAix_StatusAfterInstall_<target>.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusAfterRemoval_<target>.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusBeforeInstall_<target>.yml<br>
+     ./aixautomation/output/logs/PuppetAix_StatusBeforeRemoval_<target>.yml<br>
+   - Persistence of flrtvc information commmon to all targets into two files so that these files are taken as input at beginning of flrtvc processings (only if clean='no') : listoffixes_per_url.yml, lppminmax_of_fixes.yml
+   - 'nimpush' targets are now reset between each 'nimpush' clause info manifests/init.pp this was not teh case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into manifests/init.pp.
+ #### 0.5.7
+   - Rubocop warnings removal
+   - fix custom type 'clean' parameter is changed to 'force' parameter If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
+By default force is set to 'no', meaning we keep everything.
+ ### Debugguing tips
+ If ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal behaviour, not well explained.
+In that case, perform 'unset ENV' before retrying.